gbdev/pandocs/content/Joypad_Input.md

 ```

 ::: tip NOTE
-Most programs are repeatedly reading from this port several times
+Most programs read from this port several times in a row
 (the first reads used as short delay, allowing the inputs to stabilize,
 and only the value from the last read actually used).
 :::